keithbuhler/keithbuhler.github.io/teach/PHI-305-S2016-Syllabus.md

 ### Reading Tips

 * Read ahead.
-* Give yourself enough time to read carefully.
-You will get better and faster.
+* Read carefully.
+You will get faster, but start slow and careful.
-* Try to *understand* the book.
-What is the author’s key terms?
-The author’s main point?
-Are they correct?
-What objections do you have?
-Email me.
-Take notes.
-Talk with each other.
+* Try to read *and understand* the book.
+What is the main thesis?
+Is it true?
-* Don’t read the introduction for the book (which is often more confusing than the book).
-If you do want to read it, read it after reading the primary source -- that may help.
+* Read actively: Take notes.
+Talk with each other before class.
-* Use things like Sparknotes sparingly.
-I want you to have your own encounter with the text.
-Get your own first impression.
-Sparknotes can pretty useful but don’t rely on it and only read it after reading the primary source.
+* More tips available online.

 ### Quizzes ###
 Short reading quizzes will assess whether your eyeballs hit the page and whether you comprehended what you read.
 Primarily, your goal is not just to read but to *understand*.
 Reflect on what you’ve read.
 Bring to class a question from the reading --focus on what confuses you.